voldikss/vim-floaterm/README.md

 vim-floaterm is a nvim/vim terminal plugin, it can run all the command-line programs in the terminal even `nvim/vim` itself.

-**❗️Note**: The following cases should work both in NeoVim and Vim, if some of them don't work on Vim, try startuping Vim with `--servername` argument, i.e., `vim --servername /tmp/vimtmpfile`
+**❗️Note**: The following cases should work both in NeoVim and Vim, if some of them don't work on Vim, try startuping Vim with `--servername` argument, i.e., `vim --servername /tmp/vimtmpfile`(`:help client-server`).

 ### General